-Director Kip Williams has been a core part of Sydney Theatre Company’s artistic team over the last few years, as a Resident Director since 2013 and now as Artistic Director.
+Our Artistic Director Kip Williams has been a core part of Sydney Theatre Company for several years – starting as Directing Associate in 2012, then as Resident Director from 2013 and as Artistic Director since 2016.

 After studying directing at NIDA, Kip's first work with STC was as an Assistant Director to Andrew Upton on The White Guard in 2011.
 He returned later that year to assist on Loot and Gross und Klein as well.

 When Andrew Upton had to withdraw from directing Under Milk Wood (2012), Kip was asked to step into the breach, giving him his first experience of directing for the company.